Greg’s blog

 models --> llama --> out

-For the hybrid/offload experiment, I fix the target context length first and let llama-fit-params search for a placement strategy:
+For the hybrid/offload experiment, I fixed the target context length first and let llama-fit-params search for a placement strategy:

 flowchart LR